marcoskirsch/nodemcu-httpserver/README.md

    and then toggles the GPIO2 line for a short amount of time (roughly equivalent to the typical button press for opening a garage door) and then toggles it back.
    * **apple-touch-icon.png**: This is optional.
-Provides an icon that will be used if you "Add to Home Screen" the demo.
-Now it looks like an app!`
+Provides an icon that will be used if you "Add to Home Screen" the demo on an iPhone.
+Now it looks like an app!

 #### Security implications

    Be careful permanently installing something like this in your home.
 The scripts use no authentication and no encryption.
-Your only layer of security is your wifi network and anyone with access to it could open or close your garage, enter your home, and steal your flatscreen TV.
+Your only layer of security is the wifi network and anyone with access to it could open or close your garage, enter your home, and steal your flatscreen TV.

    This script is provided simply as an educational example and you should